iecetitiz/olist_ecommerce_data_analysis_with_pyspark/README.md

 # 🛒 Olist E-Commerce Data Analysis with PySpark

-A end-to-end data analysis project on the **Brazilian Olist E-Commerce dataset**, built with **PySpark** and structured around a **medallion architecture** (Bronze → Silver).
+An end-to-end data analysis project on the **Brazilian Olist E-Commerce dataset**, built with **PySpark** and structured around a **medallion architecture** (Bronze → Silver).
 The project covers data preprocessing, cleaning, and exploratory data analysis (EDA) across 8 interconnected datasets.

 ---